Why You Don't Need to Rush to Lose Weight After Birth

 Eventually, you will reach the weight that is best for you in the postpartum period and after childbirth.
 When you’re not obsessing about every calorie or exercising to exhaustion, when you eat to fuel your lifestyle, nourish your motherhood, and exercise with movement that allows you to feel strong - this is when you know you have reached a weight that is ideal for you.

-If you have found yourself struggling with disordered eating or feeling lost in the weight loss obsession following childbirth, please reach out for help and support.
+If you have found yourself struggling with disordered eating or feeling stuck in the weight loss obsession following childbirth, please reach out for help and support.
 You deserve to feel your best so you can truly thrive through motherhood.